letsencrypt/website/docs/caa.md

 we achieved consensus that tree-climbing in CAA is not ideal, and there's [an erratum](https://www.rfc-editor.org/errata/eid5065) for the CAA RFC removing it.
-That erratum still needs to be voted in by the CA/Browser Forum by September 8 for it to be official.
+That erratum still needs to be voted in by the CA/Browser Forum by September 8 for it to to take effect for publicly trusted CAs.

 # CAA errors